-- You will have to to point out only the most relevant information from the visual (=summarize, main features),
+- You will have to point out only the most relevant information from the visual (=summarize, main features),

-- You you will have to decide what to comment on (=selecting) based on the data in the graph,
+- You will have to decide what to comment on (=selecting) based on the data in the graph,

-- You you will need to use the numbers from it (=reporting) and not simply enumerate the data, but
+- You will need to use the numbers from it (=reporting) and not simply enumerate the data, but

 - You will need to evaluate how they are similar or different (=make comparisons).